Home » Blog » Small Basement Kitchenette Makeover on a Budget

 That was a slight curveball thrown our way, but we did some research and were able to continue our flooring into this room.

-You can read all about how we installed luxury vinyl tiles over these linoleum floors in this post.
+You can read all about how we installed luxury vinyl tiles over these linoleum floors in our full tutorial post.

 Next we wanted to address the mismatched cabinets.